tanmayAccela/ckanext-featuredviews/README.rst

     ckan.plugins = ... featuredviews

-The database table for featured views should be created automatically at startup.
+The database table for civicdata_featured views should be created automatically at startup.
 So the following command is optional: ::

     paster --plugin=ckanext-featuredviews featured migrate -c production.ini